-Nevertheless, FedPEFT still faces \textit{two major challenges} when applied to local devices. \textbf{1) FedPEFT exacerbates the impact of non-independent and identically distributed (non-IID) data on model performance.} Although performance degradation caused by non-IID data is a well-known challenge in FL, our preliminary measurements show that FedPEFT exacerbates this issue significantly.
-Specifically, on the \textit{20News} \cite{lang1995newsweeder} dataset using the \textit{DistilBERT} \cite{sanh2019distilbert} model, FedPEFT methods exhibit an average accuracy drop of 14.62\% under non-IID conditions compared to IID settings—more than double the 6\% drop observed with federated full fine-tuning \cite{babakniya2023slora}. \textbf{2) Fixed rank configurations in FedPEFT incur dual losses in performance and communication cost.} Low-rank parameters can be inserted into various positions within the model, such as layers or components like the \textit{query}, \textit{key}, and \textit{value} matrices.
-However, static allocations often underfit high-sensitivity positions, leading to suboptimal performance—our experiments reveal accuracy gaps of up to 9.76\% across different configurations.
+Nevertheless, FedPEFT still faces \textit{two major challenges} when applied to local devices. \textbf{1) FedPEFT may exacerbate the impact of non-IID data on model performance.} Performance degradation caused by non-independent and identically distributed (non-IID) data, where different clients hold data from distinct distributions, is a well-known challenge in FL.
+Our preliminary measurements show that FedPEFT exacerbates this issue.
+Specifically, on the \textit{20News} dataset \cite{lang1995newsweeder} using the \textit{DistilBERT} model~\cite{sanh2019distilbert}, FedPEFT methods exhibit an average accuracy drop of 14.62\% from non-IID to IID settings---more than double the 6\% drop observed with federated full fine-tuning \cite{babakniya2023slora}. \textbf{2) Fixed-rank configurations in FedPEFT may incur dual losses in performance and communication cost compared with dynamic-rank allocations.} These dual losses arise not because rank choices inherently harm accuracy, but rather because static allocations cannot accommodate the heterogeneous sensitivity of different modules under a constrained total rank budget.
+In particular, static allocations often underfit high-sensitivity positions, leading to suboptimal performance---our experiments reveal accuracy gaps of up to 9.76\% across different configurations.
 Meanwhile, redundant parameters assigned to less critical components are repeatedly transmitted during FL rounds without corresponding performance gains, resulting in communication inefficiency.

-These dual losses become more severe under non-IID settings, where data heterogeneity intensifies the subspace divergence of federated low-rank adaptation among client-specific models.
-This divergence leads to greater variability in rank requirements, making fixed rank configurations increasingly misaligned with actual capacity needs.
+These losses become more severe under non-IID settings, where data heterogeneity intensifies the subspace divergence of federated low-rank adaptation among client-specific models.
+This divergence leads to greater variability in rank requirements, making fixed-rank configurations increasingly misaligned with actual capacity needs.
 Consequently, both performance degradation and communication overhead are further amplified.
-Therefore, these two challenges—data heterogeneity and fixed rank allocation—must be jointly addressed to fully unlock the potential of FedPEFT in practical federated learning scenarios.
+Therefore, these two challenges should be jointly addressed to fully unlock the potential of FedPEFT in practical FL scenarios.